Virendra Jagtap: Early life

-He graduated from G. S. College of Commerce, Wardha, with a degree of B.Com. in 1984 and completed his Masters in Commerce (M.Com.) from University of Nagpur in 1986 and received the gold medal for obtaining 1st rank in Nagpur University.
+He graduated from G. S. College of Commerce, Wardha, with a degree of B.Com. in 1984 and completed his Master's in Commerce (M.Com.) from University of Nagpur in 1986 and received the gold medal for obtaining 1st rank in Nagpur University.
 Later he completed MPhil in 1989.

 From 1989 he worked as Professor at Science, Arts and Commerce College Arvi, Wardha, Maharashtra.

 Political career

 He served as the University representative of G. S. College of Commerce Wardha and led a protest march of students on Nagpur University.
 The protesters were arrested and jailed for three days.

 During his early college days he joined NSUI the students wing of the Indian National Congress.
 He served as the President of Wardha District NSUI and later became General Secretary of Maharashtra NSUI from 1988 to 1992.

-Later he went on the become the Maharashtra state General Secretary of Indian Youth Congress in 1992 and Vice-President from 1995 to 1998.
+Later he went on to become the Maharashtra state General Secretary of Indian Youth Congress in 1992 and Vice-President from 1995 to 1998.